Consulting Arborist Services

 Julian also undertakes damage appraisals arising from factors such as fires, illegal cutting, construction, car crashes, and chemicals.
 His reports, many of which are used in court and insurance claims, are impartial and reflect a reasonable valuation of the damage under examination.
 They withstand scrutiny and provide defenceable valuations.
 Typical clients include insurance companies, private citizens, property managers, and municipalities.
 He has been a member of the ISA Plant Valuation Committee for many years.

 Julian has been accepted as an expert witness in inquests, and tree valuation cases in Canada and Hong Kong.
 Outside his role as an expert witness he has also provides litigation support services in the form of research and analysis of evidence.
-He is the lead author the often cited text Arboriculture and the Law in Canada, published by the International Society of Arboriculture.
+He is the author of Trees and The Law in Canada, the definitive text on the subject.

 At a more site specific level Julian has extensive experience working with tree retention strategies on development sites.
 He works with homeowners, developers, contractors and all levels of government to determine which trees can be saved and then helps to design the plans, policies, and implementation policies necessary to ensure success.
 Julian has a very hands on approach to these projects and will work directly with the contractors and machine operators on site to ensure that construction work proceeds smoothly, without compromising the needs of the trees.